belkasanek/eda_chicago_crime_data/README.md

 * During years location of crime has changed.
 Number of incidents on streets decreased, but increased in apartments.
 * During hotter season there are more incidents.
 * There is increment in larceny and fraud and decrement in drug abuse and aggravated battery during years.
+* There are more crimes on New Year than on casual day.
 ### Interactive maps
 Some of the maps made with [plotly](https://plot.ly/).
 They can be seen properly through [Nbviewer page](https://nbviewer.jupyter.org/github/belkasanek/eda_chicago_crime_data/blob/master/chicago_crimes_eda.ipynb).